scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 workflows, or *anyone's* workflow in the name of reproducible research.
 Recently, a new crop of tools-for-managing-tools has emerged under the *DevOps* banner – a contraction of software *development* and systems *operation* – with a general philosophy that instead of merely documenting systems operation tasks (configuration, deployment, maintenance, etc.), that developers can and should be scripting these tasks as much as possible.

-In scientific computing (and elsewhere) this complexity was commonly managed via Makefiles & Unix-y hacks, or alternatively with monolithic software like Matlab.
+In scientific computing the environment was commonly managed via Makefiles & Unix-y hacks, or alternatively with monolithic software like Matlab.
 More recently, centralized package management has provided curated tools that work well together.
 But as more and more essential functionality is built out